Codesai/curso-tdd-csharp-netcore/awkward-dependencies-examples/trip-service-kata/README.md

 ## Goal
 Recognizing awkward dependencies (FIRS violations).

-1. Examine the code of `TripService` and identify which violations of FIRS make the code not unit-testable.
+1. Examine the code and identify which violations of FIRS make the code not unit-testable.

 2. Optional: how would you design `TripService` so that it is unit-testable?